hchatwin-uvu/UVSim/README.md

 The initial scaffold contains no unit tests, so this currently discovers zero tests; that is not milestone coverage.
 Add at least two tests per approved use case (approximately 20–30 total, more as needed), including success and failure/boundary conditions.
 Record each in the required spreadsheet.
 See docs/test-plan.md.

 ## Team workflow
-Proposed ownership, pending team confirmation: Joshua—CLI/loader and memory initialization; Hayden—arithmetic; Hunter—I/O and load/store; Colton—control flow.
+Proposed ownership, pending team confirmation: Person 1—CLI/loader and memory initialization; Person 2—arithmetic; Person 3—I/O and load/store; Person 4—control flow.
 The group integrates the execution loop and reviews documentation.

 Branch from updated main, for example `git switch -c feature/arithmetic`.
 Commit your own code and tests under your own account, push the branch, and open a pull request.
 Have one teammate review before merging.
 Keep shared interface changes coordinated through Jira and the sprint meeting.
-All four members must contribute code; this setup commit does not fulfill that requirement for the group.

 ## Submission
 Complete the checklist in docs/milestone-2.md.
 Keep README.txt and these launch instructions synchronized as behavior changes.
 Verify a fresh clone using only README instructions before submission.